Skip to main content

 RMV Tips for Success

 Available parking can also be scarce and/or expensive, depending on where you live.
-In order to be able to park your car at Bentley, you will need parking sticker from University Police.
-For more information, call the Bentley Card Office (781) 781-2292.
+To be able to park your car at Bentley, you will need a parking sticker from University Police.
+For more information, call the Bentley Card Office at (781) 781-2292.

-Each year, U.S. citizens and non-citizens alike are required to file taxes, generally due April 15th for the previous tax year.
-While the CISS does not give tax advice nor aid in tax preparation, we do offer resources each year, including access codes to tax preparation software, to help you prepare to file.
+Each year, U.S. citizens and non-citizens alike are required to file the appropriate tax documents.
+There are federal, state, and social security taxes in the U.S. Taxes are generally due April 15th for the previous tax year.
+CISS offers resources each year, including access codes to Sprintax, a non-immigrant tax preparation software, to help you prepare your taxes.

-Refer to this general information and commons questions about filing taxes as an international student: Tax Information for International Students
+Refer to this general information and common questions about filing taxes as an international student: Tax Information for International Students